East West Bancorp Inc. (EWBC) Shares Down Despite Recent Market Volatility

 EWBC’s Market Performance

-The stock of East West Bancorp Inc. (EWBC) has seen a -10.22% decrease in the past week, with a -16.47% drop in the past month, and a 2.80% gain in the past quarter.
-The volatility ratio for the week is 3.07%, and the volatility levels for the past 30 days are at 2.31% for EWBC.
-The simple moving average for the last 20 days is -12.63% for EWBC stock, with a simple moving average of -5.25% for the last 200 days.
+EWBC’s stock has seen a -30.49% decrease for the week, with a -33.50% drop in the past month and a -21.16% fall in the past quarter.
+The volatility ratio for the week is 16.72%, and the volatility levels for the past 30 days are at 5.52% for East West Bancorp Inc. The simple moving average for the last 20 days is -30.98% for EWBC stock, with a simple moving average of -26.43% for the last 200 days.

 Analysts’ Opinion of EWBC